Terry L. Bullard: Military career

 Bullard entered the United States Air Force in July 1993.
 He has served in a variety of AFOSI positions as a Special Agent, Operations Officer (garrison and deployed), Forensic Science Specialist, Joint Staff Officer, two-time Detachment Commander in overseas locations in the U.S. Indo-Pacific Command and U.S. European Command areas of responsibility, a Squadron Commander, and Region Commander, and has taught on the faculty of Air University in both the Research and Strategy Departments.
 Additionally, Bullard has deployed five times throughout the U.S. Central Command (USCENTCOM) area of responsibility in a variety of positions.
 He has served at the tactical level conducting counterintelligence-related activities, at the operational level as the Deputy J2X Forward, USCENTCOM, and as Commander, 24th Expeditionary Field Investigations Squadron.
-Prior to his current position, the general was the Vice Commander, Headquarters AFOSI, Quantico, Virginia.
+Prior to his AFOSI appointment, the general was the Vice Commander, Headquarters AFOSI, Quantico, Virginia.

 AFOSI appointment

 Bullard became the 19th Commander of AFOSI during a change of command ceremony at the Fort Belvoir, Virginia, Officer's Club, May 16, 2019.
 He accepted the reins of responsibility and leadership for the Air Force's federal law enforcement, criminal investigations and counterintelligence enforcement agency from the 18th Commander, Colonel Kirk B. Stabler.
 Earlier that day, then Col. Bullard was accorded his promotion ceremony to brigadier general, and Lt.
 Gen. Sami D. Said, The Inspector General of the Air Force was the presiding officer over both ceremonies.